yelkeew/EnigmaBot/README.md

 EnigmaBot uses Maven.
 Run `mvn package` to build the project.

 ## Test
+### Unit Tests
+Unit tests are disabled by default.
+Unless external service API keys are populated in the properties files the tests will fail.
+As the API keys should be kept secret, the properties files are not committed to source control.
+To use unit tests, populate the properties files as described in the first step of the manual testing section below and run `mvn -DskipTests=false test`.

+### Manual Testing
  1. Populate "*-token" properties files in the project directory
     * .api-token: [Slack API token](https://api.slack.com/bot-users), `apiToken = xxxxxxxxxx`
     * .weather-token: [Open Weather Map token](http://openweathermap.org/appid), `appId = xxxxxxxxxx`